ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w8d1 - - - day planning.md

   - client: includes auth functionality (inc. context, navbar, etc)
     - it also has .jsx extension + SERVICES + component for "loading", etc

-  -- PROBLEM: if we use that, all the auth functionality will be given
-     (students may not learn by implementing it)
+  -- PROBLEM: if we use that, all the auth functionality will be given (students may not learn by implementing it)

   -- ALTERNATIVE:
-    - generate as usual (ironlauncher --auth --json + CRA)
+    - generate as usual (ironlauncher --auth --json + Vite)
     - go through the units (students implement auth following students portal).
     - after that, we generate a project with "--fs" and we explain the little differences.

   -->

   - `mkdir project-management-fullstack` (IMPORTANT: create directory for both repos)
   - `cd project-management-fullstack`
-  - `npx --yes ironlauncher@latest COHORTNAME-project-management-server --auth --json`
+  - `npx --yes ironlauncher@latest project-management-server --auth --json`
     - (IMPORTANT: "--auth --json" )
-    - (IMPORTANT: replace "COHORTNAME" )
-  - `npx --yes create-react-app cohortName-project-management-client`
+  - `npm create vite@latest project-management-client -- --template react`

     <!--